amir-karami/FLSA-Topic-Model/README.md

 2- Seetings

+First, Download and Install R and RStudio.

+Second, download FLSA_TM.R and open it with RStudio >  File > Open File.

-Before running FLSA_TM, use the following command in R to install the prerequisite
+Third, Before running FLSA_TM, use the following command in RStudio Console to install the prerequisite packages:

 install.packages(tm)